Lancaster: Net Zero Power City by 2020

 The net zero campaign was initiated by Lancaster Mayor R. Rex Parris, who was elected to the Lancaster City Council in 2008 and is currently serving his third term as Mayor.
 His pioneering vision for the City of Lancaster inspires comparisons to the groundbreaking Apollo Project, in which Lancaster played a significant role as a key player in the aerospace industry.
 To catalyze the net zero city campaign, Mayor Parris led the launch of the “Solar Lancaster” program, an innovative public-private partnership with solar firm SolarCity which enables local residents and businesses to install solar energy systems at a significant cost savings over their existing energy bills.

 Mayor Parris has also led an initiative to streamline and fast-track renewable energy developments of all kinds, from small single-home installations to major developments which will provide hundreds of megawatts of renewable energy.
 While the permitting process for homeowners wishing to install solar energy can take weeks or even months in some jurisdictions, Lancaster’s approval process is now performed over-the-counter.
 Furthermore, zoning adjustments have been made to allow various types of renewable energy in additional areas throughout the city.
+On March 26, 2013, the Lancaster City Council adopted a new ordinance requiring new single family residential units built within Lancaster on or after January 1, 2014 to provide solar-generated power at a minimum average of 1kW per unit.

 Other success stories include the KB-BYD project, which united China-based technology and manufacturing giant Build Your Dreams (BYD) with KB Home to create a never-before-attempted affordable solar energy housing community.
 This partnership brought BYD’s advanced battery technology to homes in west Lancaster, providing them with a way to not only utilize solar energy, but also to store the energy for use during nighttime hours or power outages.
+In February 2014, KB Home announced the completion of its 1000th solar home; of which more than 200 have been built in Lancaster.

 The City also actively recruits solar developers, who have been quick to discover Lancaster’s abundant natural solar resources.
 The firm First Solar broke ground on its 230 MW AV Solar Ranch One in summer 2011, and Lancaster is already home to the nation’s first 5 MW power tower, constructed by eSolar.
 Other projects include a partnership with US Topco Energy, Inc., a division of Topco Scientific Taiwan, to build 50 MW utility-scale solar systems, and Beautiful Earth Group’s construction of two 19 MW photovoltaic plants.
 Each plant will be able to annually generate 16 gigawatt hours of electricity, approximately enough energy to power 10,000 homes.
+In 2013, Antelope Valley Solar Projects began construction of a 579 MW project.
+This SunPower technology project encompasses more than 3,000 acres and is anticipated to bring approximately 650 jobs to the Antelope Valley.

 To create a mechanism to spread Lancaster’s success and expertise in the field of renewable energy, the city led the establishment of the California Clean Energy Authority (CCEA).
 In addition, the City created the High Desert Power Authority (HDPA) to support the transmission of renewable electricity from Lancaster and the surrounding region to high-demand areas in the Los Angeles basin.Job creation is a key component of Lancaster’s renewable energy strategy.
 A local unemployment rate of over 15 percent has led Lancaster’s leaders to seek new and innovative ways to create jobs in a down economy.
 To accomplish this, the City is partnering with local higher education institutions such as the University of Antelope Valley to develop programs to ensure that the local workforce has the skills needed for future jobs in the renewable energy industry.